joshmfrankel/joshmfrankel.github.io/_posts/2018/2018-07-26-constructing-a-sql-select-from-subquery-in-activerecord.md

 category: articles
 tags:
 - ruby on rails
-- postgres
+- PostgreSQL
 - ActiveRecord
 - SQL
 ---

-ActiveRecord is a great tool for making SQL a bit more readable.
+ActiveRecord is a great tool for making SQL a more readable.
 However, there are some things that are really difficult to do in pure ActiveRecord.
 One of those is a <code>SELECT * FROM (subquery)</code> style of query.
 Before writing it in a raw SQL query, check out the following tip for preserving some ActiveRecord goodness.